 Examples include sodium lauryl sulfate (SLS), triclosan, petrolatum, parabens, phosphates, formaldehyde releasers, among numerous others.

-If not for these selling points, why would anyone have to pay a premium for their products?
+If not for these selling points, why would anyone want to pay a premium for their products?

 Now, let’s take a look at the wide range of products available in Modere: